andyguestysj/gamefun/_docs/topics/2-pygame/pyg-1-basics.md

 In most games we will have things on screen which change or move so they will need to be redrawn in the game loop but if our game has a single, constant background image we will only draw it once.

+## Building A Game World

+Really it is best not to think about *drawing* at all.
+Think of it as building and updating the *game world*.
+Rendering is then visualising that world.
+When developing 3D games and using most game engines (like Unity and Unreal) it is explicitly done this way.
+You place objects in a location or scene and position a camera.
+Rendering is the process of taking the scene, calculating how to display it and sending that display information to the graphics card.
+(This is a simplification, modern graphic cards do much of this calculation themselves).

+If you want an analogy think of a 3D game like a stop motion animation.
+The characters and other objects are placed in a set and a photo is taken.
+The characters are then repositioned slightly and another photo is taken and so on.
+Each individual photo is a single render and each "game loop" another photo is taken and displayed.
+The series of rapidly changing images gives the illusion of movement.

 #### Exercise 2

 1. Go back to your code and play around with the parameters to the drawing lines of code and see what happens.